Employers

 Creating an employment agreement

 The employee can agree with you if they want to try to get better terms and conditions in your employment agreement.
-Both you and your employee will need to act in good faith towards each other when negotiating.
-If the employee is a union member, the union negotiates the terms of the contract on their behalf.
+Both you and your employee will need to act in towards each other when negotiating.
+If the employee is a member, the union negotiates the terms of the contract on their behalf.

 Collective and individual employment agreements